Our aromatic Romantic Bath Salt turns your tub into a skin softening, soothing, sensual escape.

 - Tub sizes vary--so experiment to your liking

 - Soak for 20-30 minutes and rinse if desired

-While salt baths have some many beneficial effects, people who under a doctor's care for any condition should consult their health care provider before taking salt baths.
+While salt baths have many beneficial effects, people who are under a doctor's care for any condition should consult their health care provider before taking salt baths.

 The answer is, YES!

 Chagrin Valley Soap & Salve is a USDA Certified Organic company.

 The most important consideration in any business is its customers.
 Today's world of misleading claims, false advertising, and simple deception, often leaves consumers trying to discover the truth about personal products and their ingredients.

 - We want our customers to know that we are committed to transparency in everything we do.